dstar55/100-words-design-patterns-java/_drafts/Proxy.md

 ###  <a id="Structure"></a>Structure

 The *Subject* interface defines a common interface for the *RealSubject* and the *Proxy*.
-*RealSubject* classes and points to the real object which the *Proxy* represents.
+The *RealSubject* class points to the real object which the *Proxy* represents.
 The *Proxy* class keeps reference to the real subject: it can act as a surrogate, controlling access to the real subject and can be responsible for creation and maintenance of the *Real* subject.